2024 NCAA Women's Water Polo Championship

-The 2024 NCAA National Collegiate Women's Water Polo Championship was the 22nd edition of the NCAA Women's Water Polo Championship, the annual tournament to decide the championship of NCAA women's collegiate water polo.
+The 2024 NCAA National Collegiate Women's Water Polo Championship was the 23rd edition of the NCAA Women's Water Polo Championship, the annual tournament which is to decide the championship of NCAA women's collegiate water polo.
 The tournament was held from May 10 to May 12, 2024, at the Spieker Aquatics Complex in Berkeley, California.
 The championship game aired live on ESPNU.
 Other matches were streamed on NCAA.com.
-The UCLA Bruins defeated Cal to win the national championship, first since 2009 and the 123rd NCAA title for the university.
+The UCLA Bruins defeated Cal to win the national championship, first since 2009 as well the 8th in this sport plus it was the 123rd NCAA title for the university.

 Qualifying teams

 The field of teams was revealed in a selection show on April 29, 2024.
 Six conferences were granted automatic qualification to the championship: the Big West Conference, Collegiate Water Polo Association, Golden Coast Conference, Metro Atlantic Athletic Conference, Mountain Pacific Sports Federation and Western Water Polo Association.
 Three additional teams earned entry into the tournament with at-large bids, with all of them coming from the Mountain Pacific Sports Federation.